If a night shift injury has set you back, we'll help you move forward

 The shift towards a 24-hour society means that many night workers have jobs that are not traditionally associated with round-the-clock operations, such as supermarket assistants and call centre operators.

-During the night, a person's heart rate, blood pressure and body temperature are decreased significantly as the body slows down in preparation for sleep.
-These changes are set by the body's internal sleep/wake regulator which is highly resistant to change.
-Most people will never fully adjust their body clock to the point where they are able to operate to their maximum potential at night.
+During the night, a person's heart rate, blood pressure and temperature are decreased significantly as the slows down in preparation for sleep.
+These changes are set by the 's internal sleep/wake regulator which is highly resistant to change.
+Most people will never fully adjust their clock to the point where they are able to operate to their maximum potential at night.

 Workers whose jobs involve night work or irregular shift patterns are known to experience several side effects, including: